MetabolomicsHK/assayR/README.md

 library(AssayR)
 library(AssayRdata)

 path.to.config <- system.file(
     "extdata/configs/examples-maxC6.tsv",
     package = "AssayR")
 path.to.mzML <- system.file(
     "extdata/",
     package = "AssayRdata")

+# create a directory where our data and graphs will be output:
+dir.create("~/AssayR-example")
+setwd("~/AssayR-example/")

 # generate TICs/EICs/XICs from config file
 path.to.tics <- run.config.tics(path.to.config, path.to.mzML)